Publish with us

 For details of UWP’s Open Access Policy, please click here.

 Before contacting us, we recommend that you take a look at our publishing programme to consider whether your proposal fits our lists, but we are always interested to investigate new subject matters and approaches.
 Click here for a list of our current Series.

 Please do feel free to contact us either by phone or email to discuss a proposal.
-A useful starting point for discussion is a brief outline of the proposal, to include information about the contents, aims and objectives, proposed number of words and information about yourself and previous publications, if any.
+A useful starting point for discussion is a brief outline of the proposal, to include the following information: a working title; abstract/overview of the proposal, including a description of contents, aims and objectives; draft Table of Contents, with brief description of contents of each chapter; target market/interested audience; how it will contribute to scholarly debate; how it differs from any similar works (if any); number of words, including all text, notes and bibliography.

 A typical workflow is as follows:

 - All proposals are presented at the monthly Commissioning Meeting, attended by departmental representatives and UWP’s Director, where proposals are evaluated.

 - We will provide feedback to you with our initial views, thoughts, observations and questions.

 - If it is agreed to further consider your proposal, we will ask you to complete a formal proposal questionnaire (if you haven’t already done so), and we will send it for peer review.
 We normally allow peer reviewers 4–6 weeks to complete their reviews.

 - If the peer review recommends publication, we will then proceed to the formal approval stage, which in the first instance involves submitting a summary of the proposal to UWP’s Editorial Panel, whose function is to endorse the peer reviewer’s recommendation.
 If there are any questions from the Panel, we will discuss them with you at this stage.